jackel27/BoyerPublic/README.md

 ## Project Overview

 The Boyer application is a job management system where users can view and manage job postings.
 It also serves as displaying the company, what they do, etc..
 The application showcases the use of:
+- Node for the backend hosting and project initialization.
 - Nuxt.js for building the frontend UI of the application.
 - Firebase as the backend service to handle data storage and retrieval.
 - Pinia as the state management solution.